CaraesNaur/TTRPGPolyGenre/README.md

 Promotional verbiage can refer to anything from ad copy, the "elevator pitch", or back cover blurbs.

 Discussion among consumers, as well as editorial media, will likely include as much detail as possible when classifying an RPG in order to be complete and forthcoming.
-The market will seek to clarify and correct a publisher’s claims about their product.
+The market will seek to clarify and correct a publisher's claims about their product.